wlandau/r-multiverse.github.io/index.md

 <br>
 <br>

-R-multiverse is a general-purpose R package repository system with [transparent governance](policies.md) and open source infrastructure.
+R-multiverse is a new initiative to establish a trustworthy, community-curated R package repository that runs on the open-source [r-universe](https://r-universe.dev) infrastructure.
+We strive for [transparent governance](policies.md), high automation, and quarterly production releases.
-Visit the [overview page](overview.qmd) to learn more.
+Visit the [overview page](overview.qmd) page to learn more.